adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 model and also did K-fold cross validation.
 First, we start with 300 trees and it took almost 3 minutes to compute all the procedures, however, the plot below shows that the error curve stops decreasing much after 50 trees.
-So we can reduce our number of trees to 100 and save our computational time.
+So, we can reduce our number of trees to 100 and save our computational time.

 ![](HW3_final_files/figure-markdown_strict/3.1.13.1-1.png)

 Now we fit a random forest model with 100 trees and do K-fold cross validation again.
-The result indicates that the value of RMSE is 6.26 which is the smallest of all the RMSEs of the models we've seen above.
+The result indicates that the value of RMSE is 6.26 which is the smallest of all the RMSEs of the models we’ve seen above.
 And the computational efficiency has been improved by taking less than 1 minute to compute all these procedures.